I just got a diet tea that contains senna. How is this herb bad for your health? Is it unsafe to drink it everyday to lose weight?

 Your gastrointestinal tract can also become severely damaged by regular use of laxatives.
 The intestines contain muscles that contract to move food through the digestive system.
 Consistent laxative use causes the intestinal muscles to weaken.
 As a result, when some users finally stop taking laxatives, they have a harder time (no pun intended) making a bowel movement, and become constipated and bloated.
 Some may even resort to returning to laxative use to relieve the constipation, thereby creating a vicious cycle.
 The best defense is not to become hooked on diet tea or any other type of stimulant laxative, including senna, from the very beginning.

 In conclusion, it appears to be unsafe to consume diet teas on the daily (those that contain senna, as well as those with other natural laxative ingredients).
-Instead of guzzling down diet teas, you may want to take a more active approach to healthy weight regulation, such as incorporating moderate exercise and healthy food choices into your daily routine.Alice!
+Instead of guzzling down diet teas, you may want to take a more active approach to healthy weight regulation, such as incorporating moderate physical activity and healthy food choices into your daily routine.Alice!